bmw-ece-ntust/internship/Study Notes/Multi UE Inside Lower Mac 5G NR.md

 The codes are mainly different in their repetition.
 Single UE only runs the process for 1 UE, while Multi UE iterates the process for each UEs available.

-Here is the flowchart of Lower Mac for Single UE:
+Here is the flowchart of Lower Mac for Single UE in getnPdus function:
 ![image](https://hackmd.io/_uploads/rJU94Dm-R.png)

-And here is the flowchart of Lower Mac for Multi UE:
+And here is the flowchart of Lower Mac for Multi UE in getnPdus function:
 ![image](https://hackmd.io/_uploads/Hko8rPm-A.png)